 For students all over the world, applying to Harvard can be a big deal.
-According to Ivy Success, fewer than 10 percent of all students who apply for admission to Harvard are accepted as students, making opportunites like the undergraduate admission interview very important.
-Being called for an interview can be a confusing and exciting experience, but it is not uncommon for students to wonder what the significance of being asked for an interview is.
+According to the 2017 college rankings released by U.S. News & World Report, around 5 percent of all students who apply for admission to Harvard are accepted as students, making opportunities like the undergraduate admission interview very important.
+Being called for a Harvard interview can be a confusing and exciting experience, but it is not uncommon for students to wonder what the significance of being asked for an interview is.

 Not Every Student Gets an Interview

-Keep in mind that not every applicant gets called for an interview.
-But also keep in mind that being called for an interview does not necessarily mean that you have a greater chance of getting into Harvard than a student in another town who does not get an interview.
+Keep in mind that not every applicant gets called for an interview in Harvard admissions process.
+But also keep in mind that being called for an interview does not necessarily mean that you have a greater chance of getting into Harvard than a student in another town who does not get a Harvard interview.
 On its website, the college notes that "no candidate is at a disadvantage if an interview cannot be arranged."
 Admissions interviews are held by Harvard alumni, so areas in which where many alumni are based will see more applicants interviewed than places where there are few alumni.

 Interviews Don't Mean You're a Shoe-In